CodisTech/InventoryTrackerPublic/README.md

 ## Support

-For support requests, please contact support@codistech.com or open an issue in the GitHub repository.
+For support requests, please open an issue in the GitHub repository.